| One of the little-known secrets of history is the immense contribution of Chinese society,

 Wheel-made pottery, divination and ancestral worship.

-Lacquer, the first plastic (about 4th century BC) - about 5000 years later adopted in
+Lacquer, the first plastic (about 4th century BCE) - about 3000 years later developed process of "japanning"> in

 Western civilization |